jldugger/blog/content/Misc/podcasts-2016.md

 Date: 2016-12-25

 Every so often, I see a podcast recommendation thread on [HN][65] / Reddit / elsewhere.
 Rather than repeat myself, here's an annotated list of podcasts I listen to.
-If you're needin a great podcast Android player, I recommend [AntennaPod][1], which has a thriving [open source][2] community behind it.
+If you're needing a great podcast Android player, I recommend [AntennaPod][1], which has a thriving [open source][2] community behind it.
 On to the list!

 Open Source